 Psychodynamic—drawing out difficult and/or unconscious feelings and patterns of behaviour to enable change.
-Acknowledging the impact of early relationships on the ways in which we relate to one another.
+Acknowledging the impact of early relationships on the ways in which we relate to one another and to ourselves.

 I might also draw inspiration from:

-I believe it is important to acknowledge power structures, and intersecting oppressions (such as race, class and sexuality) and their impact on people's mental health.
+I believe it is important to acknowledge power structures, and intersecting oppressions (such as race, class, gender, disability and sexuality) and their impact on clients' mental health.